nypesap/nypesap.github.io/docs/2020/FPS01/eval-dep.md

 The products that you need to install are:

 1. Fiori Apps' Usage Report
-2. "As-is" Main API
-3. "As-is" Connector
+2. Fiori Apps' Usage Plugin

 ![](res/eval-dep.png)